Hermetia Illucens: A Natural Antimicrobial Powerhouse

 The Antimicrobial Potential of Hermetia Illucens

-Recent studies have shown that Hermetia illucens larvae are rich in antimicrobial substances.
+Recent studies have shown that Hermetia Illucens larvae are rich in antimicrobial substances.

 A research study published in 2014 highlighted the ability of these larvae to produce antimicrobial compounds, particularly when their immune response is triggered.